 Have questions?
 Give us a call 920-749-3040

-With the aim to work with manufacturers and suppliers in educating consumers about which products meet flushability standards, Wisconsin-based SGS-IPS Testing offers all test methods as outlined in the Third Edition “Guidelines for Assessing the Flushability of Disposable Nonwoven Products.”
+With the aim to work with manufacturers and suppliers in educating consumers about which products meet flushability standards, Wisconsin-based SGS-IPS Testing offers all test methods as outlined in the Fourth Edition “Guidelines for Assessing the Flushability of Disposable Nonwoven Products.”

 The flushable wipes industry continues to grow at a rapid pace and its products have often been misrepresented as the source of the problem for waste and sewer system clogging.